Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Outlook: extensions of the theory

 Finally, an important open question is the mean-field avalanche behaviour for $\mu <2$, in particular for the improved mean-field model with $\mu=1$.
 A priori, one possible scenario would be for the $\tau \approx 1$ behaviour of the HL model to be a universal feature common to the whole family of mean-field models with $\mu <2$.
 We leave a full characterisation of the $\mu=1$ avalanche behaviour, which would involve relating the statistics to the finite-size shape of $P(x)$ as done here for HL, for future work.
 At this point we can nonetheless straightforwardly adapt the numerical scheme developed in Sec.~\ref{sec:second_part}, replacing the HL Gaussian noise kicks by the power-law kick distribution (\ref{eq:power_law_noise}) with $\mu=1$, and measure the avalanche statistics at least in steady state.
-We consider two values of the coupling $A$, $A=0.32$ (for which we showed the corresponding noise distribution in Fig.~\ref{fig:noises}) and a slightly larger value $A=0.47$.
-From these steady state results, shown in Fig.~\ref{fig:ava_A_032}, we can discard the scenario described above: we find again a distribution of the form (\ref{eq:p_of_S}), but the fitted avalanche exponent takes distinctly higher values $\tau \approx 1.39$ and $\tau \approx 1.35$.
+We consider two values of the coupling $A$, $A=0.32$ (shown in App.~\ref{app:avalanches_mu_1}) and a slightly larger value $A=0.47$.
+From these steady state results, shown for $A=0.47$ in Fig.~\ref{fig:avalanches_mu_1}, we can discard the scenario described above: we find again a distribution of the form (\ref{eq:p_of_S}), but the fitted avalanche exponent takes a distinctly higher value $\tau \approx 1.35$ (for $A=0.32$, we measure instead $\tau \approx 1.39$, see App.~\ref{app:avalanches_mu_1}).
+The scaling of the cutoff size is also clearly distinct from HL, with a weaker divergence $S_c\sim N^{0.41}$ (inset of Fig.~\ref{fig:avalanches_mu_1}).